Kwill3/100-days-of-code/README.md

 **Today's Progress**: Got stumped on one of the algorithm challenges today, I am required to produce the LCM (lowest common multiple) of numbers within a range.
 Had to look up the solution which utilises the Euclidian Method to solve the problem.

 **Thoughts**: Although I had to resort to peeking at the solution, I made sure I understood how to get to there so that I can solve it the next time.

+<h2 align="center"> Day 22: 12 March 2019 </h2>

+**Today's Progress**: Completed one intermediate algo challenge and studied about flattening deep arrays.

+**Thoughts**: Flattening deep arrays using Array.reduce() is very handy but I am still trying to wrap my head around the idea.
+It feels like trying to imagine a 4D structure, not so intuitive.